-Using mobile location data, businesses can evaluate which brands customers are more or less likely to visit when compared to the average American
+Using Human Movement Data, businesses can evaluate which brands customers are more or less likely to visit when compared to the average American

 Understanding more about your customers can be a challenging proposition.
 Developing a loyalty program, running intercept surveys--these are time-consuming and expensive undertakings.
 This is an area perfect for the application of mobile location data.